Your buying guide for the best monitors in 2017

 Colour accuracy meanwhile is about reproducing the exact hue as intended, rather than a rough approximation.
 Deviation from true colour fidelity is represented by a Delta E figure, lower numbers better.
 Close to or below 1.0 is a good achievement.

 Response time is often quoted in the manufacturer’s specifications, another area for brand one-upmanship, but even for gamers there is little need to seek vanishingly low figures such as 1- or 2 millisecond (ms).
 The intrinsic lag of the monitor’s electronics is typically well in excess of 10ms, so the added time for liquid crystals to complete their transition as they turn on/off has become inconsequential.
-Response time figures are quoted solely for gamers’ benefit, best filed under marketing misdirection.

 The monitors reviewed here all offer at least two inputs, and this will determine what sort of equipment you can hook up to your monitor.
 Most of them support the ageing VGA connector, which should be avoided if at all possible, and supplement it with a digital input, such as DVI, HDMI and DisplayPort.